5 Key Learnings from Capillary's Journey to IPO

 Long story short, a broader rollup play was envisioned and executed flawlessly between 2021-2023.

 Capillary closed 3 strategic acquisitions that catapulted the company to its market leader status in loyalty management (most recently at the top right of the Forrester Wave!).
-Most importantly, it helped unlock $10M+ ACV deals as enterprises felt confident about the company’s performance.
+Most importantly, it helped unlock $10M+ ACV deals as enterprises felt confident about the company’s scale & performance.

 If there's an organic way to get there, more power to you.
 But my humble suggestion: constantly keep tabs on inorganic ways to scale faster.

 Pro tip: Start building your M&A pipeline 18 months before you need it.
 Integration planning should begin before the deal closes, not after.
+Also, explicitly model out the unhappy path (and key assumptions that drive those) vs just assuming just a happy path with full synergies (which typically do not all play out).

 The Real Story

-To all our friends at Capillary: this is your new beginning.
-To Indian entrepreneurs watching: the summit is there for the taking.
-We're here to help you climb it.
+To other Indian entrepreneurs watching: the summit is there for the taking.
+And we, at Avataar Ventures, stand ready to help you climb it!